 With an average yield of 3,000 – 6,000kg per acre, french beans are harvested before the pods are fully mature, usually between 42 and 56 days after planting and up to 2 months after the first harvest.

 Now, let us talk about the section that has kept you here for this long, Marketing.
-It is important to note that french beans.
+It is important to note that french beans are in high demand all year round.
+And with the right market, you are sorted for life.